lotanbar/MediaMagic/README.md

 ## Status

 ⚠️ Currently available in development mode only due to ongoing integration issues with FFmpeg binaries in the production build.
-⚠️ A white screen might sometimes be opened with the main app for no reason...
-Couldn't solve it.
+⚠️ A white screen might sometimes be opened with the main app for no reason.
+Since the issue is not consistent I was unable to solve it.

 ## Platform Support